-accuracy, two of these parameters (e.g. count rate and signal contrast) determine the minimum of the third parameter (e.g. aggregation time, see Fig. 2).
+Summarizing the general uncertainties (section 1.3) and the limitations specific to directional measurements, we may conceptualize the determination of these pools via directional neutron measurement of $R_1$ (and $R_2$ ) as a trade-off problem with 135 the parameters count rate ( $R_1$ ), the signal contrast and the aggregation time ( $\Delta t$ ): To obtain measurements for $R_1$ at a given accuracy, two of these parameters (e.g. count rate and signal contrast) determine the minimum of the third parameter (e.g. aggregation time, see Fig. 2).
 If we raise the required accuracy, the lower limits of the three parameters need to be increased (grayed-out areas in Fig. 2).
 The same applies if the relative noise of the measurement increases (e.g. by a higher device noise or a narrower shielding angle).

-Systematically exploring these dependencies and limitations is a prerequisite for the design and application of directional CRNS measurements.
-However, in situ experiments are difficult to implement, as they require well-defined setups with spatially-known neutron flux rates and multiple configurations of sensors and shieldings.
+- 140 Systematically exploring these dependencies and limitations is a prerequisite for the design and application of directional CRNS measurements.
+However, in situ experiments are impracticable, as they require well-defined setups with spatially-known neutron flux rates and multiple configurations of sensors and shieldings.
 Instead, we propose to use simulations of neutron scattering and neutron detection in order to better understand and quantify potentials and limitations of directional CRNS measurements.
-Our specific objectives are as follows:
+Our specific objectives are as follows: - 145 1.
+Quantify directional specificity and reduction in neutron count of a directional CRNS-sensor setup

-- 1. Quantify directional specificity and reduction in neutron count of a directional CRNS-sensor setup - 2.
-Assess the informative value of directional CRNS measurements as a function of signal aggregation time, count rates, signal contrast and sensor noise, and the respective limits of applicability
+2. Assess the informative value of directional CRNS measurements as a function of signal aggregation time, count rates, signal contrast and sensor noise, and the respective limits of applicability